Overview of gun laws by nation: Myanmar

 The right to firearm ownership, which is primarily governed by the Weapons Act of 1878, is generally restricted in Myanmar.
 The law has been amended several times, and generally provides citizens with a right to own firearms for self-defence.
 Since the 1962 Burmese coup d'état, successive military regimes have restricted legal gun ownership to individuals closely connected with the regimes, including army veterans.
 After the 1962 coup, the government confiscated all citizen-owned firearms, which were re-distributed to Burma Socialist Programme Party members, retired civil servants, and army veterans.

-After the 2021 Myanmar coup d'état and ensuing Myanmar civil war (2021–present), the military regime has revisited existing gun laws as part of an effort to combat pro-democracy forces.
+After the 2021 Myanmar coup d'état and ensuing civil war, the military regime has revisited existing gun laws as part of an effort to combat pro-democracy forces.
 On 31 January 2023, the Ministry of Home Affairs issued a directive enabling organisations and citizens deemed "loyal to the state," including civilians, civil servants, and army personnel, to obtain firearm licences and permits.
 The directive stipulates that firearm applicants must be at least 18 years old, and must demonstrate a need for firearms for "personal security."
+The directive was enacted into law on 11 May 2023 as the "Weapons Law", officially State Administration Council Law 49/2023.
+The permitting process explicitly does not ask how the applicant acquired the firearm and munitions, only that information on it be submitted with the application.
+Government employees are allowed up to 3 firearms, including pistols, rifles and machine guns.
 The regulatory shift has enabled the military junta to arm pro-regime paramilitary groups like the Pyusawhti militias and to suppress pro-democracy forces in the country, in light of waning military recruitment and their challenges in concurrently operating in multiple war theatres throughout the country.